spikything/redux-selectors/README.md

-# Getting Started with Create React App
+# redux-selectors

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+How to ensure render-efficient selectors with Redux/React.

 ## Available Scripts